-A potential investor may apply to invest in the Investments via accessing our website at www.wifonline.com or by calling us at 317-774-7300.
-If a new investor wishes to open an account without printing and mailing documentation, he or she must review the applicable Offering Circular, complete an application online and fund the account via EFT or other electronic means.
-Once a potential investor has made an initial investment, the investor will have the ability to redeem his or her investment or invest more with us via the website using the investor's customized login information or by calling us.
+You may apply to invest in the Investments via accessing our website at www.wifonline.com or by calling us at 317-774-7300.
+If you wish to open an account without printing and mailing documentation, you must review the applicable Offering Circular, complete an investment agreement online and fund the account via EFT or other electronic means.
+Once you have made an initial investment, you will have the ability to redeem your investment or invest more with us via the website using your customized login information or by calling us.